Tigermisu/1UP-Gamer/README.md

 Repository contains all files used for the 1UP Gamer Webpage.

 Made by:
--Christopher Jaquez
+Christopher Jaquez
--Diego Dominguez
+Diego Dominguez
--Luis Raul Arzola
+Luis Raul Arzola